awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

 In DynamoDB, tables, items, and attributes are the core components that you work with\.
 A *table* is a collection of *items*, and each item is a collection of *attributes*\.
 DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility\.
 You can use DynamoDB Streams to capture data modification events in DynamoDB tables\.

  There are limits in DynamoDB\.
-For more information, see [Service, Account, and Table Limits in Amazon DynamoDB](Limits.md)\.
+For more information, see [Service, Account, and Table Quotas in Amazon DynamoDB](Limits.md)\.

 **Topics**
 + [Tables, Items, and Attributes](#HowItWorks.CoreComponents.TablesItemsAttributes)